NimanthaSupun/Neural-Network-for-Iris-Classification/.ipynb_checkpoints/README-checkpoint.md

 It is divided into two main parts:

-- `ModelTrain.ipynb`: Model creation, training, and saving
+- `ModelTrain.html`: Model creation, training, and saving
-- `ModelPredict.ipynb`: Model loading and prediction on new data
+- `ModelPredict.html`: Model loading and prediction on new data

 ---